markboatman/django_blog_cory/README.md

   # can generated a valid key here: https://miniwebtool.com/django-secret-key-generator/
   export SECRET_KEY="dev_key_blog_appXYZ"

-  # for django to use an email account to send email
+  # django will use this gmail account,
   export EMAIL_USER="some_value"
   export EMAIL_PASS="some_value"
-  # for AWS S3 Buckets, the module we will use wants these vars defined
+  # the module we use for AWS S3 bucket access expects these vars to be defined.
   export AWS_ACCESS_KEY_ID="some_value"
   export AWS_SECRET_ACCESS_KEY="some_value"
   export AWS_STORAGE_BUCKET_NAME="some_value"